Swift Model 838 Review

 To set the Swift model 838 in context, I want to reach back to the mindscape of its new owner in 1964.

-Fifty years ago the Moon landings were five years away, the first successful flyby of Mars still a year in the future.
+Fifty five years ago the Moon landings were years away, the first successful flyby of Mars ditto.
 But to say that makes the early Sixties sound modern.
 In fact, in 1964 most of what we knew about the solar system came from a few professional astronomers glued to the eyepieces of half a dozen or so large refractors, just as it had for a century.

 “One hemisphere is perpetually scorched by the solar rays, while no gleams of sunlight ever penetrate to the far side.”
 (Guide to the Planets, Moore, 1957)